Activity 4: The Courage Workout

 Now we will exercise our voice muscles.
 Which feels stronger?

-Say, "Stop it" in a quiet, high voice.
-Then say it again in a full, strong voice.
-Tell the children that they can get a bigger voice by taking their "confidence breath" deep into their bellies and letting it out while they send their words out like a powerful jet of water.
-Demonstrate.
+Say, "Stop it" in a mousey high voice.
+Then say it again in a deep strong voice.
+Tell the children that they can get a bigger, deeper voice by taking their "confidence breath" deep into their bellies and letting it out while they send their words out like a powerful jet of water.

 For a final time, have them put all three together and say "Stop it," with a strong body stance, good eye contact and a strong deep voice.
 If you want to give the children more opportunities to practice these skills in a role play scenario, use Alternate Activity 3: The Bully on the Path – Assertiveness Skills Practice, in which the children pretend to confront a bully and use their assertiveness skills to stand up to them.